TEAS – Trent University

 Proficiency in English

 English is the language of instruction and communication at Trent University.
-You are required to meet 1 of the following criteria:
+You are required to meet one of the following criteria:

-- You achieved the required level of proficiency on 1 of the following English language tests:
+- You achieved the required level of proficiency on one of the following English-language tests:

 - TOEFL (Test of English as a Foreign Language):